 Skip to 0 minutes and 57 secondsThey can create competitiveness in terms of challenges and competitions.
 They can stimulate interest and-- for careers and next steps.
 For those students who have less social capital, have less connections, have less opportunities outside of the classroom, they-- those activities are really important because that really opens their eyes to which otherwise they would never see.
 In terms of embedding careers learning, it becomes an intrinsic part of curriculum delivery.
 We can think of it as entwining careers learning with curriculum content.
 And it should almost get to the point where you can't distinguish one or the other.
 They are often ways of delivering careers learning that doesn't take time away from what might traditionally be thought as conventional curriculum time.

 Skip to 1 minute and 48 secondsSo teachers may say, well, I haven't got time to do careers activity because I'm going to lose a lesson, whereas when we embed careers learning, it's part of the learning and the curriculum delivery.

-We start the final week of the course by comparing curriculum-linked careers learning with the opportunities for careers learning through enrichment activities.
+We start the final week of the course by comparing curriculum-linked career learning with the opportunities provided by enrichment activities.

 Enrichment activities (for example STEM Clubs) are out-of-timetable sessions that give students the chance to explore aspects of STEM subjects in more informal settings.
 Activities may concentrate on one aspect of STEM or involve cross-discipline challenges.